Sevada20/Task-Management-Tool/README.md

 npm install
 ```

-4. Create a `.env` file in the server directory:
+4. Create a `.env` file in the server directory(if not already created):

 ```env
 MONGO_URI=mongodb://localhost:27017/task-management